nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 **Input Data:**

-- annot_orgdb (annotation table with GTF and org.db annotations, output from [step 5](#5-add-orgdb-keys))
+- `annot_stringdb` (variable holding the annotation table with GTF, organism-specific org.db, and STRING annotations, output from [step 6](#6-add-string-ids))
-- target_organism (target organism's full species name, output from [step 1](#1-define-variables-and-output-file-names))
-- primary_keytype (the name of the primary key type being used, output from [step 4](#4-build-initial-annotation-table))
-- target_taxid (taxonomic identifier for the target organism, output from [step 1](#1-define-variables-and-output-file-names))
+- `target_organism` (variable specifying the full species name of the target organism, output from [step 1](#1-define-variables-and-output-file-names))

 **Output Data:**

-- annot_stringdb (updated annotation table with added STRING IDs)
+- `annot_pantherdb` (variable holding the updated annotation table with GTF, organism-specific org.db, STRING, and PANTHER GO Slim annotations)
-- no_stringdb (list of organisms that do not use STRING annotations)
+- `no_panther_db` (variable specifying the list of organisms that do not use PANTHER annotations)
-- stringdb_query (the key type used for mapping to STRING database)
-- uses_old_locus (list of organisms where the 'gene_id' column in the GTF dataframe does not match STRING identifiers, so the 'old_locus_tag' column from the GTF dataframe is used to query STRING instead)

 <br>